tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 There was another reason I came home.

-My mom's health was declining then.
+My mom's health was declining.

 She got better later.
 She is fine now.

-But at the time, it changed the weight of things.
+But at the time, it changed the weight of everything.

 Suddenly the question was not only career.

 Not only academia.

-Not only whether I could still build some impressive path.
+Not only whether I could still build an impressive path.

 There was family.